Birthday Countdown Gift Idea

-If you feel like getting a bit creative this year, a homemade birthday countdown calendar, made using one of these advent calendar templates, will make an especially awesome homemade birthday gift!
+In fact... a homemade birthday countdown calendar, made using one of these advent calendar templates, could be your kiddo's next FAVORITE birthday adventure!

-I like to make my birthday countdowns last the same amount of days as the birthday to be celebrated... for example...
+You may choose to make your birthday countdown last any number of days.
+I like to make my birthday countdowns last the same amount of days as the birthday to be celebrated.

 - Four Days 'Till You're 4!